-Ask your insurance issuer what constitutes breast reduction medical necessity as each insurance company has their own policy and they may in fact cover the costs.
+Ask your insurance issuer what constitutes breast reduction medical necessity as each insurance company has its own policy and they may, in fact, cover the costs.
 If insurance does not cover the costs then they will depend on the amount of time in the operating room, which changes the costs of OR and anesthesia.

 Here is a rough breakdown of the fees: These costs usually include a one time fee that includes everything from start to finish.